Work About Resume ↗ Contact

 Back to Work

-Information Architecture UX Research Solo Project 6 Weeks
+Information Architecture UX Research Solo 6 Weeks Figma LucidChart OptimalWorkshop Excel

 San Francisco Public Library — IA Redesign